MATE CHOICE AND THE EVOLUTION OF ORNAMENTATION

 A recent system I studied, the fruit fly, provides an outstanding opportunity to test this latter relationship in a controlled way not yet possible in vertebrate systems like songbirds.
 During courtship, male fruit flies "sing" by vibrating their wings in stereotyped rhythms that have been found to influence female mating decisions.
 I recently discovered that one of the mitochondrial haplotypes I study appears to impair competitive mating success in males, and I wonder if the songs of these males may be altered.

-Working with the Monash Instrumentation Facility, I have built a 16-channel fruit fly song recording apparatus that allows me to detect and quantify the tiny fly song sounds, focusing on the speed of "pulses" (inter-pulse interval).
-I will use this apparatus to test how 1) varying mitochondrial genotype and 2) experimentally inducing mitochondrial dysfunction using targeted chemicals affects song performance.
+Working with the Monash Instrumentation Facility, I built a 16-channel fruit fly song recording apparatus that allows me to detect and quantify the tiny fly song sounds, focusing on the speed of "pulses" (inter-pulse interval).
+I used this apparatus to test how varying mitochondrial genotype affects song performance.
 Data from this study is currently being analyzed!